Slaycation

-Slaycation is a Canadian reality television series focusing the personal and professional lives of six drag performers, while they vacation together in a winter retreat.
+Slaycation is a Canadian reality television series focusing on the personal and professional lives of six drag performers, while they vacation together in a winter retreat.
 Six episodes were released simultaneously through television network Crave on December 31, 2024.

 The series is co-produced by Blue Ant Media and World of Wonder.
 It marks the second overall spinoff of Canada's Drag Race, following Canada's Drag Race: Canada vs. the World.